compsult/MenuOptions/docs/source/index.rst

 - can be dynamically reloaded with new values (without destroying & recreating).

-- has an option to trigger an event upon user selection (useful when resetting other parts of the page based on user selection).
+- has an onSelect option that returns the selected value and it's hidden value

 Prerequisites:
 --------------